cfuselli/xedata/README.md

 ```

 Please note that the above documentation assumes that you have set up your environment and dependencies correctly.
 Adjustments may be needed based on your specific configuration.

+### Extrax

+ * Try to run `sqq` to see the list of your running and pending jobs, including information about their dependencies!

+ * You can also type xd instead of xedata